lsst/dp0-2_lsst_io/data-access-analysis-tools/api-intro.rst

    cd ~

 * Create a file in the home directory containing the RSP token.
 One can do this via the ``echo`` command.
-In the following, ``<token>`` is to be replaced by the the actual RSP token string).
+In the following, ``<token>`` is to be replaced by the the actual RSP token string.
 Note that using a 'hidden' file -- one with a name that starts with a ``.`` -- aids security.

 .. code-block:: python